 Dylan Thomas, a Welsh poet, wrote “Do Not Go Gentle Into That Good Night,” which was first published in 1951.
 Nevertheless, Thomas’ father was the subject of the poem.

-However, the poem inspires the aged—those who are ill, ageing, and dying—to valiantly battle death and refuse to let it triumph over life.
-In conclusion, the poem also honours the vitality and vigour of human life, despite the fragility and shortness of life.
+However, the classic poems with metaphors inspire the aged—those who are ill, aging, and dying—to valiantly battle death and refuse to let it triumph over life.
+In conclusion, the poem also honors the vitality and vigour of human life, despite the fragility and shortness of life.

 Do not go gentle into that good night,